Frequently Asked Questions

 The residence halls at Skidmore College are fantastic and all are in excellent condition.
 Click here for more information on the residence halls.

-Skidmore College's Dining Services have various stations that offer a variety of cuisines, everything from diner style meals and deli sandwiches to Asian and Italian cuisine, a pasta station, a salad bar, a pizza station, etc. The chefs in Dining Services are happy to accommodate those who are vegetarian or vegan, those with gluten sensitivities, and those who are lactose intolerant.
+Three meals a day are also included for everyone.
+Skidmore College Dining Services have various stations that offer a variety of cuisines, everything from diner style meals and deli sandwiches to Asian and Italian cuisine, a pasta station, a salad bar, a pizza station, etc. The chefs in Dining Services are happy to accommodate those who are vegetarian or vegan, those with gluten sensitivities, and those who are lactose intolerant.

 BREAKFAST hours: 7 AM-9:30 AM